Raphael-devlpr/Supplier-Management-System/README.md

-##  You will need a MySQL Database & Node installed.....
+##  You will need a MySQL Database & Node installed...

 ## Create ..env file
-Create a .env file to store your database credentials.
+Create a .env file to store your database credentials.m,